 German-born saxophonist Leonie Freudenberger travels between genres and styles, her main focus however is always on jazz music, may it be traditional or modern, the sound of a big band or a small combo.
 She started out studying jazz at the Mannheim University of Performing Arts (D), then graduated in Jazz Saxophone at the Royal Conservatoire The Hague (NL) with a Bachelor’s degree in 2013, followed by a Master’s degree in 2015.
 Having graduated from the Conservatoire, Leonie decided to center her life in the musical environment of Berlin, while continuously traveling and working throughout Europe.

-Recent and current projects include Markus Ehrlichs Flexible Eingreiftruppe, Hans Anselm Big Band, Peter Tenner Jazz-Orchester, Uri Gincel’s Tiny Big Band, Alexander Gibson Jazz Orchestra and Kenneth Dahl Knudsen Orchestra amongst others.
+Recent and current projects include Markus Ehrlichs Flexible Eingreiftruppe, Hans Anselm Big Band, Peter Tenner Jazz-Orchester, Uri Gincel’s Tiny Big Band, afro-brazil free jazz project Oloyé Dez and *Kenneth Dahl Knudsen Space Orchestra *amongst others.

 The Leonie Freudenberger Quartet dedicates itself to the tradition of the American Songbook with a focus on the altoist’s adaptation and improvisation.
 Leonie also composes her own music and writes arrangements for smaller and larger set-ups.
 Occasionally, Leonie joins the walking act – saxophone quartet Famdüsax, Berlin show act Brass Appeal, Hamburg-based mobile brass troupe Tätärä or supplements private and public events with jazz duo/trio performances.